Important Travel Information

 Special Needs

-Access Canada is a voluntary program with a four-level standard used by operators to meet the needs of mature travellers and persons with a disability.
+Access Advisor is a voluntary program with four-level standard operators use to meet the needs of mature travellers and persons with disabilities.
 From www.tourismpei.com/pei-accommodations, you can conduct an advanced search for "partially accessible" or "fully mobile accessible".
 If you have a designated parking permit from your province or state, display it prominently in your vehicle.
 Otherwise, do not use a designated parking space.

 Travelling with Your Pet